-Please note that the price provided above is the retail price for private investors and is aligned with industry retail pricing.
-For bulk hafnium purchases, whether investment or industry, please contact us directly for a quotation.
+Price as of Apr 21 2026.
+The price shown above is the retail price for private investors and is aligned with industry retail pricing.
+For bulk hafnium purchases, whether for industrial use or investment, please contact us for a quotation.

 To gain a better understanding of hafnium’s potential future market price, let’s explore its various applications and the countries who produce it (click here to jump to the forecast).